collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Whether you have write permission to a repo determines how you contribute to it
 * Having write permission means you can make changes directly inside of the repo
+* Users can't just make changes to any repo.
+For example, a mission critical software project would not just want anyone to be able to go into the repo and make changes
+* There is often a level of trust involved when someone is added to an organization as a maintainer

 Some examples of what you can do:
 * Push a branch directly to the repo (instead of via fork)